douglaskataki/oscp-report-notes/Cheatsheet - Machines.md

 ```
 keepass2john Database.kdbx > keepass.hash
 ```
-NOTE!
-Remember to alter the hash file and delete everything before $keepass$...
+NOTE: Remember to alter the hash file and delete everything before $keepass$...

 Crack it with hashcat
 ```